-Myopia ('short-sightedness') arises as a result of a high axial length of the globe (ie a long globe as measured from front to back) - see our record on Refraction and Refractive Errors for more details.
-In some highly myopic patients, the axial length never stabilises, a condition known as progressive myopia.
+Myopia ('short-sightedness') arises as a result of a globe with high axial length (ie a long globe as measured from front to back) - see separate article Refraction and Refractive Errors for more details.
+In some highly myopic patients, the axial length never stabilises - a condition known as progressive myopia.

-High myopia (6 dioptres or more) or progressive myopia are conditions prone to degenerative changes characterised by pale, well circumscribed, tessellated patches of chorioretinal atrophy both centrally and peripherally.
-These areas are prone to breaks in one of the retinal layers - the Bruch's membrane - resulting in cracks appearing throughout these lesions (like lacquer cracks).
-Subsequent neovascularisation and macular haemorrhage lead to a pigmented scar known as the Forster-Fuch spot.
+In patients with high myopia (6 dioptres or more) and progressive myopia, the back of the eye is prone to degenerative change characterised by pale, well circumscribed, tessellated patches of chorioretinal atrophy.
+These occur both centrally and peripherally, and their size is related to the degree of myopia.
+They are prone to develop breaks in one of the retinal layers - the Bruch's membrane - which results in cracking throughout the lesion (like lacquer cracks).
+Subsequent neovascularisation and macular haemorrhage lead to a pigmented scar known as the Förster-Fuchs spot.
 This raised, pigmented, circular lesion develops after the macular haemorrhage has been absorbed.

-Other changes include a tilted disc with associated atrophy, early age posterior vitreous detachment, zonular dehiscence (ie the zonules holding taut the capsular bag containing the crystalline lens) and pigment dispersion syndrome.
+Other changes in high myopics include a tilted disc with associated atrophy, early age posterior vitreous detachment, zonular dehiscence (ie the zonules holding taut the capsular bag containing the crystalline lens) and pigment dispersion syndrome.

-- The prevalence of progressive myopia shows geographical variation (eg it is high in Spain and in Japan) but generally, it is thought to occur in 1-10% of myopic eyes.
+- The prevalence of progressive myopia shows geographical variation (eg, it is high in Spain and in Japan).
+However, generally it is thought to occur in 1-10% of myopic eyes.

 - Up to one third of severely myopic eyes can show degenerative changes.